jpowell1218/tincan/readme.markdown

 # Tincans

 Provides an easy way to register senders and receivers on a reliable Redis message queue.
+More infomation coming soon.

 ## Installation